jhu-ip/cs220-s22/syllabus.md

 identity.

-If you ever have concerns in this course about harassment, discrimination, or any unequal treatment, or if you seek accommodations or resources, we invite you to share directly with the instructor or CAs.
+If you ever have concerns in this course about harassment, discrimination, or any unequal treatment, or you have any general concerns about the classroom environment, we invite you to share directly with the instructor or CAs.
 We promise that we will take your communication seriously and to seek mutually acceptable resolutions and accommodations.
 Reporting will never impact your course grade.
-You may also share concerns with the Department Head (Randal Burns, [ randal@cs.jhu.edu](mailto:randal@cs.jhu.edu)), the Director of Undergraduate Studies (Joanne Selinski, <joanne@cs.jhu.edu>), the Assistant Dean for Diversity and Inclusion (Darlene Saporu,
+You may also share concerns with the Department Head (Randal Burns, [randal@cs.jhu.edu](mailto:randal@cs.jhu.edu)), the Director of Undergraduate Studies (Joanne Selinski, <joanne@cs.jhu.edu>), the Assistant Dean for Diversity and Inclusion (Darlene Saporu,
-<dsaporu1@jhu.edu>), or the Office of Institutional Equity
+<dsaporu1@jhu.edu>), the Office of Institutional Equity
-(<oie@jhu.edu>).
+(<oie@jhu.edu>), or the CS Department Diversity and Inclusion Committee (<diversityandinclusion@cs.jhu.edu>).
 In handling reports, people will protect your privacy as much as possible, but faculty and staff are required to officially report information for some cases (e.g. sexual harassment).